-The Fund has entered into an Investment Advisory Agreement (the "Advisory Agreement") with Terra Firma Asset Management, LLC, located at 1160 Battery Street, Suite 100 East Building, San Francisco, CA 94111, under which the Adviser manages the Fund's investments subject to the supervision of the Trust's Board of Trustees (the "Board").
+The Fund has entered into an Investment Advisory Agreement (the "Advisory Agreement") with Terra Firma Asset Management, LLC, located at 1160 Battery Street, Suite 100 East Building, San Francisco, CA 94111, under which the Adviser manages the Fund's investments subject to the supervision of the Board.
 The Adviser is registered as an investment adviser with the SEC and was formed in October 2019.
-The Adviser will provide investment management services to discretionary and non-discretionary client accounts.
+The Adviser provides investment management services to discretionary and non-discretionary client accounts.
 The Fund is the sole client of the Adviser as of the date of this Prospectus.

 Under the Advisory Agreement, the Fund compensates the Adviser for its investment advisory services at the annual rate of 0.75% of the Fund's average daily net assets, payable on a monthly basis.
 Subject to the general supervision of the Board, the Adviser is responsible for managing the Fund in accordance with its investment objectives and policies and for making decisions with respect to and placing orders for, all purchases and sales of portfolio securities.
 The Adviser also maintains related records for the Fund.
-For the fiscal year ended December 31, 2022, the Adviser received management fees of 0.08% (net of fee waivers) of the Fund's average daily net assets.
+For the fiscal year ended December 31, 2023, the Adviser did not receive any advisory fees from the Fund after fee waivers and expense reimbursements by the Adviser.